 Yellow kitchen sponges with the green or white scouring pads are made from petroleum and are 0% biodegradeable.
 They shed microplastic into the water as they deteriorate and at best they last a few weeks.
 Basically they are a complete nightmare for the environment and everyone uses them.
 I still have some lurking under the sink because we used to buy them in spades.
-I look at them suspiciously now that I have my new loofah-friend – not quite sure what to do with them… If I’d known how easy it is to find an alternative, I would have surely switched years ago.
+I look at them suspiciously now that I have my new loofah-and-coconut friends – not quite sure what to do with them… If I’d known how easy it is to find an alternative, I would have surely switched years ago.

 Jeff Bridges has a message for us.
 And it’s loud and clear.
 Do watch this through to the end – otherwise you will only see the depressing bits and miss the practical advice about the little but vital changes we can all make to our daily routines.
 Show this to your kids – they understand stuff like this intuitively.
 Thank you to the Plastic Pollution Coalition for this video and their amazing work.

 Elderflower cordial is one of the loveliest and tastiest things to make in June.
 The flowering season is almost over now but you only need a few handfuls of flower heads to make three or four bottles.
 We make some every year using glass bottles with clip tops and rubber seals.
 It is so tasty added to ice cold, still or sparkling water or as a hot cordial in the evening.
 There are lots of recipes online, many of which add citric acid or use honey instead of sugar.
 I use this super simple recipe which makes about 2 litres of cordial which can be stored in the fridge or in a dark, cool place for a good few weeks.
 You can also freeze it if you leave enough room in the bottles for expansion.